fryymann715/theCalculator/README.md

 ##### Specs

-- [ ] All text is in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
+- [ x ] All text is in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
-- [ ] Your `HTML` and `CSS` follows this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
+- [ x ] Your `HTML` and `CSS` follows this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
-- [ ] The calculator is positioned in the center of the page, both vertically and horizontally
+- [ x ] The calculator is positioned in the center of the page, both vertically and horizontally
-- [ ] If the window is too small for the calculator, the page scrolls, both vertically and horizontally
+- [ x ] If the window is too small for the calculator, the page scrolls, both vertically and horizontally
-- [ ] Each button has a CSS transition to slightly darken the background color on hover over 100ms
+- [ x ] Each button has a CSS transition to slightly darken the background color on hover over 100ms
-- [ ] Each button has a CSS transition to slightly darken the background color on click over 100ms
+- [ x ] Each button has a CSS transition to slightly darken the background color on click over 100ms
-- [ ] All class names re: the calculator are name-spaced under `.calculator-…`
+- [x] All class names re: the calculator are name-spaced under `.calculator-…`
-- [ ] Your stylesheet contains little to no duplicate style declarations
+- [x] Your stylesheet contains little to no duplicate style declarations